 Removing a wall between the kitchen and sitting room really opened up the house, creating a bright, welcoming living space.
 The walls are painted in shades of grey – using Farrow & Ball and Zoffany – which cleverly adds contrast while working with the natural light that floods in the generous windows.
 Large grey ceramic floor tiles stretch across this room too, with the reconditioned Aga and fireplace keeping the space cosy.

 This smart haberdashery unit is located just off the kitchen – it came from Justin’s auction house and makes a perfect family larder.
 The antique chair in front was sourced from an old woollen mill that is now closed down.

-In the sitting room, there are some notable design classics.
+In the sitting room, there are some notable vintage design classics.
 The Anglepoise lamp is a Herbert Terry original, from ReFound.
-The two-tone Parker Knoll seat was designed by an artist.
-“It’s called ‘the gentleman’s chair’, as it’s dressed in dark wool and tweed,” Jill says.
+The two-tone Parker Knoll seat , “is called ‘the gentleman’s chair’, as it’s dressed in dark wool and tweed,” .
+Jill says.

 Originally, the living room had a brown marble fireplace, and the dining room a white one.
-When the couple found out one of the chimneys was damaged and needed new lining, they took advantage of the building work and had the fireplaces switched around while the job was being done.
-The transition went smoothly and both pieces – which had been painted over – were gloriously restored before beautiful slate hearths and surrounds were added.
+When one of the chimneys was damaged, they took advantage of the repairs and swapped the fireplaces as well.
+The transition went smoothly and both pieces were gloriously restored before beautiful slate hearths and surrounds were added.